dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 I did try this first, and I'm sure that someone may be able to do this by using date-level rows and some measures.
 Sometimes we don't always succeed and I'm going to share what I <i>do</i> know, and how we can solve it with Deneb and Vega-Lite, which allows more more control over our visual dataset via transforms.
 Even though the row context is the same, we can create the additional rows in Vega-Lite with the right approach.

-As usual, I'd encoourage you to read the implementation below, to see where I'm going with the approach (and maybe even find a better way to do it), but if you want the template to start working with, <a href="https://gist.github.com/dm-p/7976dc964437124ecf6830a74d9b2e03" target="_blank">it's available in this Gist</a>.
+As usual, I'd encourage you to read the implementation below, to see where I'm going with the approach (and maybe even find a better way to do it), but if you want the template to start working with, <a href="https://gist.github.com/dm-p/7976dc964437124ecf6830a74d9b2e03" target="_blank">it's available in this Gist</a>.

 > A lot of time went into also researching and developing the linear equation work we're going to cover below in DAX, but have not opted to continue, due to the challenges with visualising this data using the core visuals.
 However, I appreciate that my DAX knowledge is not the best, so someone else may well be able to excel where I have failed... so maybe it won't go to waste.
 >
-> The DAX approach can also be used in lieu of the top-level Vega-Lite transforms, if you prefer to keep everyting in-model, but doing it in Vega-Lite makes templating easier, as there are many less dependencies to worry about.
+> The DAX approach can also be used in lieu of the top-level Vega-Lite transforms, if you prefer to keep everything in-model, but doing it in Vega-Lite makes templating easier, as there are many less dependencies to worry about.
 [I've added this as a postscript after the main article](#postscript-attempting-the-linear-algebra-via-dax), so feel free to read and see if you can make it work.
 I'd love to know if you do!

 ---